 MITIGATING CIRCUMSTANCES |

-The following are circumstances which may mitigate or decrease the need for a concentrated level of research and monitoring in an area.
+The following are circumstances which may mitigate or decrease the need for a

 to reported or observed continuation of massive human rights